vinegarhq/vinegarhq.github.io/src/Home/faq.md

 ### How do I update Vinegar?

-If you have installed from source, you can simply fetch the remote Vinegar repository and reinstall using the commands:
+If you have installed from source, you can simply fetch the remote Vinegar repository from inside the existing source directory using the commands:
 ```
 cd /path/to/vinegar
 git pull